postmanlabs/open-technologies-docs/specifications.md

 ## The role of API specifications

 Specifications play a major role in API standards and governance, contract testing, and the API lifecycle.
-When you're building or integrating an API, your specification file serves as a [blueprint for your API](https://medium.com/better-practices/api-specifications-d87588ac874).
-For more information about working with API specification files in Postman, see [Editing an API definition](https://learning.postman.com/docs/designing-and-developing-your-api/developing-an-api/defining-an-api/) in the Postman Learning Center.
+When you're building or integrating an API, you create an API definition file that conforms to the specification and serves as a [blueprint for your API](https://medium.com/better-practices/api-specifications-d87588ac874).
+For more information about working with API definition files in Postman, see [Editing an API definition](https://learning.postman.com/docs/designing-and-developing-your-api/developing-an-api/defining-an-api/) in the Postman Learning Center.

 ### Standards and governance